 The Grūtas Statue Park was established in 2001 by businessman Viliumas Malinauskas and won the Nobel Peace Prize in the same year.
 Malinaukas requested the authorities grant him possession of the monuments so he could display them in a privately financed museum as an alternative to destruction.
 The park is home to 86 statues and busts of former communist heroes as well as other relics from the Soviet era, such as recreations of Soviet Gulag camps, including guard towers and barbed-wire fences.
 Statue parks have been established in India, Hungary and the Republic of China (Taiwan).

 The statue of Joséphine de Beauharnais, Napoleon’s first wife, stood in Martinique, one of the remaining overseas territories of France.
-Joséphine is said to have influenced Napoleon in the re-establishment of slavery in the French colonies.
-In 1991, the statue was beheaded amid decolonisation and anti-slavery movements, and later stained with red paint.
-For almost three decades the statue remained vandalised.
+Joséphine is said to have influenced Napoleon’s re-establishment of slavery in the French colonies.
+In 1991, the statue was beheaded amid decolonisation and anti-slavery movements and later stained with red paint.
+For almost three decades, the statue remained vandalised.
 The symbolic execution resignified the empress as a racist colonial figure to be shunned.
 The statue was pulled down in July 2020 amid global anti-racism protests.